labasubagia/dotfiles/README.md

 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), configuration management
 - [Paramiko](https://www.paramiko.org/installing.html) for ssh
 > Note: Example can be seen in [Makefile](./Makefile)

-#### Known Limitations
-- Ansible task currently not support for reading current path from task file, only accessible from `playbook_dir`.
-Workaround for this is using root of this project as `workdir`  variable that passed to all task-file.
-- It's not as robust as nix, installation and deletion sometime break
-- Linter sometime giving false positive message (some cases with path/directory related problem).
-- PATH in shell often not updated while using ssh, so better develop using ssh for testing.

 #### Configure system
 - Copy inventory file